Last Updated on December 28, 2020

 Hints For Booking on the Spirit of Tasmania

 Try to book early to get the best fare.
 If you do a search and wait to book, the price may go up.
 Also if you have already done a search for fares and then come back later to book – the nature of the internet means that your visit will almost certainly be tracked and the price increased because of this tracking (happens all the time on the web).

 - Clear the cache/history on your device before booking so the ‘cookies’ are cleared.

 - Either use an incognito browser window for searching in the first place or for when booking.

 - Or … Be super paranoid and book from a totally different computer!

-- This applies to booking airfares etc. too.
+- This applies when booking airfares etc. too.

 Taking your Dog on the Spirit of Tassie

-We took our fur baby with us when we went to Tassie.
-The way over we ‘dutifully’ put her in the kennel on board.
+We took our dog with us when we went to Tasmania.
+The way over we ‘dutifully’ put her in the kennel onboard.
 And hated leaving her there.
 They were clean and safe, but just horrid to leave a little dog scared in the noisy bowels of the ship.
 A bit of ‘googling’ and I saw that they are not compelled to be kenneled at all.

 On the return voyage, we asked to keep her in the car.
 Signed a simple form with no hassles at all and she remained in the car and her own space.
 Much better.
 You cannot go to the cars during the voyage though.